nascit/sts-broker/README.md

   ]
 }
 ```
-slack_webhook_url: Slack channel webhook URL if preferred channel is 'slack'.
+- slack_webhook_url: Slack channel webhook URL if preferred channel is 'slack'.

-#### - Use your own permission request evaluation code:
+#### Use your own permission request evaluation logic:

 Each company will have different rules to automatically approve a permission request.